Generating syntax for structural equation models

 data

-informative names, that are easily machine readabletidy_sem
+object short, informative names, that are easily machine readable - Convert the data to a

-object by running
+object by runningmodel <- tidy_sem(data)

 measurement(model)